Lesterpaintstheworld/terminal-velocity/characters/interactions_scripts.md

 # Character Interaction Scripts - Integration Agent Updates
+# Integration Agent Action Plan for Character Interactions
 ## This document outlines the interactions between key characters, emphasizing their motivations and ethical dilemmas.
-## This document will be updated to reflect the deduplication process and ensure unique character interactions.
+## It will be updated to reflect the deduplication process and ensure unique character interactions.

 ## Key Interactions
 ### Isabella Torres